securedatalinks/slate/source/index.html.md

 <h1 id="score-api-public">Public</h1>

-Operations for retrieval of public data about oracles
+Operations for retrieval of public reputation data.

 ## historical reputations of one or all oracles